Skip to content

 cargo build --features runtime-benchmarks --release

-2. Once compiled, run the benchmarking tool to measure extrinsic weights
+4. Run the benchmarking tool to measure extrinsic weights:

 --runtime INSERT_PATH_TO_WASM_RUNTIME \